PKU-Alignment/omnisafe/docs/source/baserl/ppo.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 One style of policy gradient implementation, popularized in and well-suited for
-use with recurrent neural networks,
+use with recurrent neural networks, runs the policy for :math:`T`
-runs the policy for :math:`T` timesteps (where :math:`T` is much less than the
+timesteps (where :math:`T` is much less than the episode length), and uses the
-episode length), and uses the collected samples for an update.
+collected samples for an update.
+This style requires an advantage estimator
-This style requires an advantage estimator that does not look beyond timestep
+that does not look beyond timestep :math:`T`.
+This section will focus on
-:math:`T`.
+producing an accurate estimate of the advantage function
-This section will be concerned with producing an accurate estimate
+:math:`\hat{A}_{\pi}(s,a)` using only information
-:math:`\hat{A}_{\pi}(s,a)`.
+from the current trajectory up to timestep :math:`T`.

 Define :math:`\delta^V=r_t+\gamma V(s_{t+1})-V(s)` as the TD residual of
 :math:`V` with discount :math:`\gamma`.